amarnathreddy0201/amarnathreddy0201/README.md

     	e) Early stopping:

-     	f) Smaller model: Reduce the complexity of your model by decreasing the number of layers or the number of units per layer
+     	f) Smaller model:

+      		1) Reduce the complexity of your model by decreasing the number of layers or the number of units per layer.

-      	g) More data: Collect more training data if possible to improve generalization.
+      	g) More data:
+       		1) Collect more training data if possible to improve generalization.

 **41) how to prevent cnnimage classification underfittinng using pytorch**